fortune-cook1e/observer/README.md

 ## Motivation

-Just for studing how to create a reactive library.
+Just for studying how to create a reactive library.

 ## Credits